 Again, check your CPU usage.
 Continue reading if you still haven’t resolved the error.

-Don’t Run the System and Compressed Memory Process With the Highest Privileges
+Don’t Run the System and Compressed Memory Task With the Highest Privileges

-Usually, this process is set to run with the highest privileges.
-Simply changing this can resolve the problem.
+Usually, this process is set to run with the highest privileges, and simply changing this can resolve the problem.
 Before doing this method, you want to create a System Restore point or backup drive.

 Type “task scheduler” into the Start menu and choose that option from the list that populates.